asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 ### Box plot

-The dispersion of a variable in a sample can be graphically represented with a , that represent five descriptive statistics (minimum, quartiles and maximum) known as the *five-numbers*.
-It consist in a box, drawn from the lower to the upper quartile, that represent the interquartile range, and two segments, known as the lower and the upper *whiskers*.
+The dispersion of a variable in a sample can be graphically represented with a _box plot_, that represent five descriptive statistics (minimum, quartiles and maximum) known as the _five-numbers_.
+It consist in a box, drawn from the lower to the upper quartile, that represent the interquartile range, and two segments, known as the lower and the upper _whiskers_.
 Usually the box is split in two with the median.

 This chart is very helpful as it serves to many purposes: